Reclamation District 1000 Reserve Policy

 The purpose of this policy is to ensure sufficient resources for current services and obligations; potential flood emergency response; future anticipated funding requirements, including replacement of capital infrastructure, and any other unforeseen events.

 To meet these objectives, Reclamation District No. 1000 will at all times strive to have sufficient funding available to meet its public safety obligations.
 Reserve funds will be accumulated and managed in a manner which allows the District to meet its normal operations and maintenance, public safety flood control responsibilities, Capital Improvement Program goals, and other long-range financial plans.
 The District will also maintain a cash reserve position that may be utilized to fund unexpected fluctuations in revenues and operating/capital expenditures.
 The level of reserves maintained and policies behind them will be reviewed annually with the Board of Trustees during budget deliberations.

 There are two categories of reserves – Restricted and Unrestricted – defined by Generally Accepted Accounting Principles (GAAP)

 - Restricted Reserves: Funds for which uses are constrained by either (a) externally imposed obligations with creditors, grantors, contributors, or laws/regulations of other governments; or (b) laws enacted through constitutional provisions or enabling legislation.

 - Unrestricted Reserves: Funds for which uses are not constrained by externally imposed restrictions.
-The use of these funds are at the discretion of the Board of Trustees
+The use of these funds is at the discretion of the Board of Trustees

 Reclamation District No. 1000 currently has no restricted reserves.
 The Metro Airport Restricted Fund is utilized in full annually to offset pumping costs at Plant 3.

 Reclamation District No. 1000 currently has the following unrestricted reserves.